 However, several people have concerns about whether or not there are health risks from exposure to rubber mulch made from recycled tires.
 This concern is understandable!
-After all, we want the best for our children, and we expect the products that are supposed to keep them safe to be non-toxic and clean.
+After all, we want the best for our children, and we expect the products that are supposed to help keep them safe to be non-toxic and clean.

 Until the final peer-reviewed report comes out, we have several previous studies to fall back on.
 We’ve linked to a few of these at the bottom of this article.
 These tests (conducted by state and federal agencies and independent, third-party industry associations) show that recycled rubber poses no harm to humans, animals, or the natural environment.